-The management approaches described in the four sections on our priorities include V-ZUG Ltd with its head office at the Zug site, V-ZUG Cooling Technology Ltd with head office in Arbon and the foreign subsidiaries, in particular V-ZUG (Changzhou) Special Components Co.
+Unless specified further, the management approaches described in the four sections on our priorities include V-ZUG Ltd with its head office at the Zug site, V-ZUG Cooling Technology Ltd with head office in Arbon and the foreign subsidiaries, in particular V-ZUG (Changzhou) Special Components Co.
 Ltd., west of Shanghai.
-Unless otherwise indicated, the key sustainability figures refer to the Swiss production sites in Zug and Arbon and those in Changzhou.
-They cover the period from July 2015 to June 2018 (three years).
-However, key figures for Arbon and Changzhou are only available from the period 2017/18.
-Therefore, the figures for 2017/18 cannot be directly compared with the prior-year periods.
-This report has been prepared in accordance with the GRI standards.
+Unless otherwise indicated, the key sustainability figures refer to the Swiss production sites in Zug and Arbon and the site in Changzhou.
+They cover the period from July 2016 to June 2019 (three years).
+Key figures which relate to the Swiss market, irrespective of the organizational unit, are indicated as such.

 * As no individual EBIT figures are published for V-ZUG Ltd, the figure for the whole Household Appliances division is shown here.

 ** The base year has been changed to 2016/2017 due to the availability of data for the full scope of the report (V-ZUG Ltd, V-ZUG Cooling Technology Ltd, V-ZUG Changzhou Special Components Co.).

 Majority of appliances have energy efficiency class A and above